Physical Therapist Assistant

 - Applications for the Class of 2016 are now available!
 Deadline for applying to the program is January 15, 2015 at 4:00 PM.
 Please note changes in admission requirements.

 - Congratulations to Jerry Chambers Outstanding PTA Student for the Class of 2014!
-A convocation ceremony will be held April 17, 2014 at 2:00 P.M.
+A convocation ceremony was held on April 17, 2014 at 2:00 P.M.

 The Physical Therapist Assistant (PTA) is a technically educated health care provider who works under the supervision of a physical therapist.
 The PTA performs duties and carries out treatment plans as directed by the physical therapist.
 Duties of the PTA are varied and include but are not limited to the application of physical modalities, exercise programs, gait training, functional activities, and patient education.
 Work in physical therapy includes physical activity such as bending, lifting patients, and prolonged standing and walking.
 Physical therapist assistants utilize various rehabilitative techniques to help patients whose abilities have been impaired by an accident, injury, illness, disease or other health-related conditions that limit movement and functional abilities.
 Clients include adult and pediatric patients with orthopedic and neurologic injuries and various medical conditions.
 Employment settings include acute care and rehabilitation hospitals, outpatient clinics, schools, nursing homes, home health and sports medicine clinics.
 The Physical Therapist Assistant is an important member of the dynamic rehabilitation team and will interact with other health care providers including occupational therapists and assistants, nurses, speech pathologists, and physicians.
 Physical Therapist Assistant Brochure.